lucastristan/TFM_Lucas_Tristan/README.md

-# Moiré Magnons in Twisted Bilayer CrSBr
+# Quantum Magnonics in Twisted Bilayer CrSBr

-This repository contains the code related to the Master's thesis on magnonic excitations in bilayer CrSBr (Chromium Sulfide Bromide) with and without twist angles, focusing on moiré magnetism and spin-wave theory.
+This repository contains the code developed for the Master's Degree thesis in Quantum Technology (UIMP-CSIC) by Lucas Tristán Artigas.
+Thesis title: *Quantum Magnonics in Twisted Bilayer CrSBr*

 ---

 ## Repository Structure

-- **TWISTED_BILAYER_CRSBR/**
+- **TWISTED_BILAYER_CRSBR**
-  Contains code, data, and scripts related to modeling and analyzing the magnon band structure and spin-wave excitations in *twisted* bilayer CrSBr systems with moiré superlattice effects.
+  This file includes the numerical computation of the magnon band structure, the moiré-modulated interlayer coupling and the ground state spin configuration of twisted bilayer CrSBr.
+Additionally, it contains the study of the spontaneous emission decay rate in the Markovian regime.

-- **UNTWISTED_BILAYER_CRSBR/**
+- **UNTWISTED_BILAYER_CRSBR**
-  Contains code and analysis for the *untwisted* bilayer CrSBr system, serving as the baseline model without twist-induced moiré phenomena.
+  This file contains the magnon band structure of untwisted bilayer CrSBr.

 ---

 ## Description

 The project investigates the quantum magnonics properties of two-dimensional orthorhombic magnetic systems, specifically focusing on bilayer CrSBr materials.
-Using bosonic Bogoliubov–de Gennes Hamiltonians and plane-wave expansions, the code computes magnon dispersion relations and band structures both in untwisted and twisted bilayer configurations.
-The twisted bilayer introduces moiré superlattice effects, enabling the study of flat magnon bands and potential "magic angle" phenomena.
+By using a first-order plane-wave expansion in the moiré superlattice, the code computes magnon dispersion relations both in untwisted and twisted bilayer configurations.

 ---